ashwinimishra24/DSA/README.md

 Here are some of the data structures and algorithms currently available in this repository:

+- Pattern Printing
+- Function and Array
+- Hash Map
+- Binary Search
+- Sorting Techniques
-- Array
+- Char Array and Strings
+- Pointer
 - Recursion
 - Backtracking
-- Hash Map
+- OOPs
 - Linked List
 - Stack
 - Queue
-- Binary Search Tree
+- Tree
-- Heap
-- Sorting Algorithms (Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort)
-- Searching Algorithms (Linear Search, Binary Search)

 ## Contributing